We do not sell your email address or cell phone number to anyone.

 Personalizing your Experience

-We use your information to personalize the Services including content, employment opportunities, marketing messages, and advertising served to you on our sites and third party sites, and to generally enhance your Doximity experience.
+We use your information to personalize the Services including content, employment opportunities, marketing messages, and advertising and other sponsored content delivered to you on our properties and third party properties, and to generally enhance your Doximity experience.
 For example, we tailor your newsfeed to focus on content relevant to your practice, specialty and inferred interests based on your profile and how you engage with the Services.
 We use your information to target (and measure the performance of) advertising and other content sponsored by third parties, including pharmaceutical companies promoting their products and therapies, and hospitals promoting their services.
 For example, if you are an oncologist or have demonstrated an interest in oncology content, you may see advertisements targeted to oncologists or oncology-interested members.
 Advertising will be identified as an “Advertisement,” “Sponsored,” “Promoted” or some similar designation indicating that the content is promotional and has been selected by the third-party sponsor.

 Other Uses of Your Information